+Marble is a natural stone that has visually-striking and veined color patterns which provides a great flooring option for artistic homeowners.
 Marble has been used in the building and construction sector for centuries.
-This natural stone is a beloved flooring option amongst many homeowners- largely due to its visually-striking, veined color pattern.
 Being a high-end, luxurious natural stone, installing marble floors inside your home will definitely cost considerably more than- say- a granite or ceramic tile floor.

 However- if you’ve got no budget concerns and are considering installing marble flooring inside your property- here are some marble floor pros and cons to give you further insight before you make your final decision.

-Here are the advantages of having marble flooring in your home.
+Here are the pros of having marble flooring in your home.

 Given its visually-intriguing, wavy patterns that whirl their way beautifully across each tile, marble floors exude a certain level of elegance that’s hard to achieve with most other types of flooring material.

 What’s more, unlike most other types of natural stone, marble can easily be polished to a high-gloss finish, resulting in a sophisticated visual effect that instantly enhances the feel of any room that it’s installed in.

 2. Diversity of Choice